 Gender Equality Act 2020 - Background and Moyne Shire Council Commitment

 In many circumstances, woman and gender diverse individuals may not have the same access to decision-making processes, resources, economic or social opportunities.
 This means that policies, programs and services are likely to be experienced differently, and have different outcomes for people of different genders.
-Moyne Shire Council is committed to creating better and fairer outcomes and ensure all people have access to opportunities and resources by:
+Moyne Shire Council is committed to creating better and fairer outcomes to ensure all people have access to opportunities and resources by:

 - Doing everything it can to ensure resources are distributed and used equally